ariffjeff/houdini-package-manager/README.md

 - Houdini 19.5+ (older versions untested)
 - A supported version of Houdini must be installed for HPM to launch successfully.
 - An internet connection for the package GitHub syncing features.
+- In very unlikely situations, a version >= Houdini 20.0.x with [patch(es) pertaining to `hconfig.exe`](https://www.sidefx.com/changelog/?journal=&categories=&body=hconfig&version=&build_min=&build_max=&show_versions=on&show_compatibility=on&items_per_page=).
+    - Unfortunately specific user package configurations (`.json` files) cause a program called `hconfig.exe` that ships with Houdini to hang and fail to return valid data, which HPM needs in order to function.
+I am working with SideFX to fix the issue but in this unlikely scenario HPM might fail to launch or will display that you are missing packages.
+Make sure you have an up to date version of Houdini with a relevant patch if this applies to you.

 ## How it Works
 HPM is a Python application that basically grabs your plugins' package config files and converts them into a nice UI with a bunch of useful functionality.